 Benefits for Developers

-If your game targets a niche audience or specific demographic, Chartboost’s targeting and direct-deal options can help deliver more relevant adverts.
+If your game targets a niche audience or specific demographic, Chartoost’s targeting and direct-deal options can help deliver more relevant adverts.
 This relevance can lead to higher ad engagement, better eCPM, and improved retention since ads feel more aligned with user interests.

 Pros